nikku/amvn/README.md

-# awesome-maven
+# amvn (read: _slightly better maven_)

 A tiny wrapper around [Maven](https://maven.apache.org/) that makes Java development less painful.

-The `amvn` executable adds file watching and automatic rebuild to your projects.
+The `amvn` executable adds change detection and automatic rebuild to your projects.
 It is targeted at projects that foster creativity and require quick (visual) feedback.

 ## How it works